 Do I need to register transactions if I do not intend to use the Rainforest Alliance seal?

-If your company wants to claim that the products it buys or sells originated from a Rainforest Alliance Certified farm then the transaction must be reported in the traceability system, irrespective of whether the products carry the green frog seal or other Rainforest Alliance trademarks on stickers or packaging.
+If your company wants to claim that the products it buys or sells originated from a Rainforest Alliance Certified farm then the transaction must be reported in the traceability system, even if the products do not carry the green frog seal or other Rainforest Alliance trademarks on stickers or packaging.
 Similarly, all transactions of products which carry the green frog seal or other Rainforest Alliance trademarks on stickers or packaging must be reported in the traceability system even if the final buyer does not want to claim that these products have been sourced from Rainforest Alliance Certified farms.
 This enables us to validate all claims that the products have been sourced from Rainforest Alliance Certified farms and protects the credibility of the Rainforest Alliance trademarks, including the green frog seal.

 How does the Rainforest Alliance ensure data privacy?

 The Rainforest Alliance places a high priority on protecting your data and your privacy.
 Sales data is treated as confidential and will only be accessible to the suppliers and customers that you interact with directly.
 The Rainforest Alliance understands that you may have a desire to keep your individual and business information private and secure.
 We are committed to taking all reasonable and appropriate measures to safeguard against unauthorized disclosures of information.
-Read more in our privacy policy here
+Read more in our privacy policy here.

 I don’t have internet access; how can I report a sale?